Slab tilings, flips and the triple twist: Introduction

 In this paper we consider tilings of cylinders, of which rectangular boxes are a special case.
 A cylinder $\cR$ is a cubiculated region in $\mathbb{R}^3$ of the form $\cR = \cD\times [0,N]$, where $\cD$ is a disk, a quadriculated connected and simply connected region on the $z=0$ plane.
 Unit cubes are of the form $[x,x+1]\times[y,y+1]\times[z,z+1]$ where $(x,y,z) \in \ZZ^3$.

+We give a brief summary of the directly relevant results about 2d and 3d domino tilings.
 We choose to depict a three-dimensional domino tiling by floors, numbered from left to right.
 The $n$-th floor from left to right corresponds to $z \in [n,n+1]$, $n \in \ZZ$.
 A domino which is contained in only one floor (named \textit{horizontal} domino) is represented as a $2\times 1$ light grey rectangle.
-A domino which crosses two floors (named \textit{vertical}) is represented as two identical $1\times 1$ squares which have the same projection on the first floor, with the square on the lower floor (left) being painted dark grey and the square on the upper floor (right) being painted white.
+A domino which crosses two floors (named \textit{vertical}) is represented as two $1\times 1$ squares which have the same projection on the first floor, with the square on the lower floor (left) being painted dark grey and the square on the upper floor (right) being painted white.
+Figure~\ref{fig:cobtw} shows a domino tiling of the $3\times 3\times 2$ box.
+On the left, the floor $z \in [0,1]$; on the right, the floor $z \in [1,2]$.
+The $x$ and $y$ axes are usually drawn as in this example.
 For convenience, we may at times speak of a region using vocabulary of the floor diagram for the region.
 That is, we talk of the corresponding square of the floor diagram when referring to a certain cube.

+We are interested in local moves.
+The most natural local move is a \textit{flip}: remove two parallel dominoes and place them back in the only other possible position.
+We provide a graph theoretical formulation of this scenario.
+Given a region $\cD$, construct a new graph, where vertices are domino tilings $\bt$ of $\cD$ and edges join pairs $\bt_0, \bt_1$ of tilings which differ by a flip.
+If $\cD \subset \RR^2$ is a quadriculated disk, i.e., a bounded 2d contractible region, then this graph is connected.
+Equivalently, any two tilings of $\cD$ can be joined by a finite sequence of flips \cite{thurston1990}.
+Applied to other regions (possibly 3d), this construction allows us to speak of \textit{connected components} under flips.

+For 3d domino tilings, this new graph is almost never connected.
+As a first example, consider the box in Figure~\ref{fig:cobtw} and the graph whose vertices are its tilings.
+This box admits $229$ tilings (see \cite{regulardisk}, which includes larger examples).
+The tiling in Figure~\ref{fig:cobtw} admits no flips (it corresponds to an isolated vertex in the graph).
+The mirror image is likewise isolated.
+The other $227$ tilings form a single connected component under flips.
+It might be conjectured after this example that \textit{almost} all tilings of a 3d box can be joined by a finite number of flips: as we shall see, this is also not correct.

+Given a contractible cubiculated region $\cR \subset \RR^3$, there exists a map $\Tw$ (twist) from the set of domino tilings of $\cR$ to $\ZZ$.
+There are several ways to construct the function $\Tw$: see \cite{FKMS,KS} for more general constructions.
+For completeness, we include the construction from \cite{segundoartigo} in Section~\ref{section:dominotwist}: that construction is valid if $\cR$ is a cylinder.
+This map has several important properties.
+The main property is that twist is an invariant under domino flips, so that connected components under flips are contained in level sets of $\Tw$.
+For the $3 \times 3\times 2$ box, the tiling in Figure~\ref{fig:cobtw} has $\Tw = -1$; its mirror image has $\Tw = +1$.
+The other $227$ tilings all have $\Tw = 0$.

+Twist also works well with symmetries of the region $\cR$.
+For instance, with our construction, if $\cR$ is a cylinder then the twist is left unchanged after a rotation in $\RR^3$.
+Also for cylinders, the twist changes sign under reflections by any of the planes $x=0$, $y=0$ or $z=0$.